Chymyst/chymyst-core/docs/chymyst07.md

 For the present computation, we do not actually need a full implementation of fractional arithmetic;
 we only need to be able to add two fractions, to divide a fraction by an integer, and to compare fractions with `1`.

-Assuming that this data type is available as `SimpleFraction`, we can write the final code for the "fork/join" procedure:
+Assuming that this data type is available as `SimpleFraction`, we can write this code for the "fork/join" procedure:

 ```scala
 def doForkJoin[R, T](init: T, fork: T ⇒ Either[List[T], R], done: M[R]): Unit = {